ricomariani/CG-SQL-author/docs/user_guide/02_using_data.md

 This is a somewhat silly example but it illustrates some important things:

-* even though SQLite doesn't support double quotes, that's no problem because CQL will convert the expression into single quotes with the correct escape values as a matter of course during compilation
+* even though SQLite doesn't use double quotes for string literals, that's no problem because CQL will convert the string into a single quoted version with the correct escape values as a matter of course during compilation
 * the `||` concatenation operator is evaluated by SQLite
 * you can mix and match both kinds of string literals, they will all be the single quote variety by the time SQLite sees them